Sorry (Beyoncé song): Commercial performance

 After the release of Lemonade, "Sorry" managed to appear on several international music charts.
-It debuted on the US Billboard Hot 100 chart at number 11 on May 2, 2016, becoming Beyoncé's second best debut on the chart above her singles "Ring the Alarm" (2006) and "Drunk in Love" (2013).
+It debuted on the US Billboard Hot 100 chart at number 11 on the chart dating May 14, 2016, becoming Beyoncé's second best debut on the chart above her singles "Ring the Alarm" (2006) and "Drunk in Love" (2013).
 It was only surpassed by "Formation", which entered the chart at number 10 in the same week.
 In its second week, the song held its peak position, being the only track of the album to do so.
 "Sorry" also entered on the Hot R&B/Hip-Hop songs chart at number 7, becoming Beyoncé's twenty-fifth top-ten single on the chart and climbed up to number four the following week.
 According to streaming service Tidal, "Sorry" was streamed 14.2 million times in five days in the US.
 As of September 2016, "Sorry" has sold 808,787 downloads in the United States.
 The Recording Industry Association of America awarded the single a triple platinum certification for sales and streams of 3,000,000 units in the country.
 In Canada, the song debuted and peaked at a position of 40 on the Canadian Hot 100 for the week ending of May 14, 2016.

 On the UK Singles Chart, "Sorry" debuted at number 33 on May 5, 2016.
 The following week, it remained in the same position and then moved to the position of 99, before falling off on May 19, 2016, after three consecutive weeks of charting.
 On the UK R&B Singles chart it peaked at number nine in its second week of charting.
 In Australia, the single peaked at number 74 on the ARIA Singles Chart on May 7, 2016.
 On the component Urban Singles chart in the same country, the song attained a peak position of eight.
 Elsewhere, it charted at number 62 in France and 82 in Ireland and Sweden.